 During the same period, Guevara drafts and circulates his Message to the Tricontinental in which he effectively declares war on the US.
 "Our every action is a battle cry against imperialism, and a battle hymn for the people's unity against the great enemy of mankind: the United States of America," the message says.

 1966 - Guevara returns to Cuba in March, but quickly travels on to Uruguay, Brazil, Paraguay, Argentina and Bolivia, where he joins and becomes a leader of a communist guerrilla movement attempting to overthrow the country's military government.

 1967 - The guerrilla band has some initial success but receives little support from the local people.
 "The ... masses don't help us in anything and instead they betray us," Guevara complains.

 Never numbering more than 50 men and one woman, the guerrillas are soon outmanoeuvred by about 1,800 US-trained and armed Bolivian troops.
 The troops are assisted by advisers from the CIA.

 On 8 October Guevara is wounded in the foot and captured near Vallegrande, in the mountains of central Bolivia.
 "I'm Che Guevara and I'm worth more to you alive than dead," he tells his captors.
-He is carried to the village of La Higuera, 30 km southwest of Vallegrande, and placed under guard in the schoolhouse, along with other captured rebels.
+He is carried to the village of La Higuera, 30 km southwest of Vallegrande, and placed under guard in the schoolhouse, together with other captured rebels.

 Around noon the following day, and against the CIA's wishes, Guevara is executed with four gunshots to his chest.
 His last words are reported to be, "I know you have come to kill me.
 Shoot, coward, you are only going to kill a man."

 Guevara is dead at the age of 39.

 Following the execution, Guevara's hands are removed so his identity can be confirmed by fingerprinting.
-On 11 October his handless body, and the bodies of six of his executed colleagues, is secretly buried near the airport at Vallegrande.
+On 11 October his handless body is secretly buried near the airport at Vallegrande, along with the bodies of six of his executed colleagues.

 On 18 October Castro delivers a eulogy for Guevara to nearly a million people assembled in Havana's Plaza de la Revolucion.
 Castro states that Guevara's example and ideals will be an inspiration for future generations of revolutionaries.